-To enable integration with various systems, adapters are utilised.
-Adapter is an approach where an existing system is wrapped behind another interface (see the following figure).
+To better support integration with various systems, adapters are utilised, i.e. an existing system is wrapped behind another interface (see the following figure).
 In principle, any existing interface may be wrapped with any other interface.
 Thus, to unify interfaces, adapters are a powerful approach; no matter how heterogeneous interfaces the existing systems have, it is possible to unify them.
 A similar approach has been documented as a generic design pattern in software design (Lasater, 2006, p.
 206).